 Thirty-nine years after its implosion, there is, or ought to be, some space to look at Peoples Temple and its settlement in Guyana, shorn of its unforgettable implosion, but as a special case of human migration.
 This feature is uncontested and undeniable.
 The Temple’s founder and acknowledged leader, and its ardent destroyer, Reverend Jim Jones, whether consciously or not, demonstrated one thing in this peculiar migration.
-Just as the early European settlers fleeing from religious persecution in uncivilized Europe, in the wake of Columbus and the conquistadores, had found refuge on the vast continent of North America, and by any means profitable, including genocide, conquest and enslavement, had established an empire “from sea to shining sea” so their practice bred in that empire millions of outcasts and outsider.
+Just as the early European settlers fleeing from religious persecution in uncivilized Europe, in the wake of Columbus and the conquistadores, had found refuge on the vast continent of North America, and by any means profitable, including genocide, conquest and enslavement, had established an empire “from sea to shining sea” so their practice bred in that empire millions of outcasts and outsiders.

 Thousands of those same outcasts have been willing – within and beyond the empire’s borders – to run from it like one of Shakespeare’s chosen clowns “as far as God has any ground.”
 Where there was no longer any of God’s free ground, they were willing to take to the ocean in search of something that suggested freedom.
 There were among the founding fathers and their successors like Lincoln, intelligent Whites who did not see the possibility of African descendants, Black people, living in the same space as their own “kith and kin.”